HISMalawi/Hi-LabelPrinter/README.md

 # Introduction
-This scripts helps to detect zpl files inside the downloads folder and pushes them to a label printer.
+This script helps to detect label files downloaded through a web browser with file extensions of `.lbl` or `.zpl` and dispatches print commands to the default printer.

-The system detects files with extension `.raw.z64.zpl` created by a browser app that generates zpl commands.

 # Requirements
-1. Ubuntu
+1. Ubuntu 22.0
-2. python 3 or greater
+2. python3

-# Installation steps
+# Ubuntu installation
-1. Install virtual env folder inside the directory like `python -m venv myenv`
-2. Activate virtual env like `source myenv/bin/activate`
-3. Install dependancies using `pip3 install -r requirements.txt`

-# Running the app
-1. Run `python3 zpl_tracker.py` using the terminal
+1. Open the terminal and ensure you're in the root directory of the application
+2. Enter the following command to begin setup process: `sudo ./setup.sh`
+3. Once installation is complete, you may want to restart your computer or run `systemctl start HILabelPrinter`

 # TODOs:
 1. Compile this into executionable file that can be easily installed